Categorical computation: Higher categorical computation

+The theoretical idea we present here is still far from an experimental realization.
 At this stage, it is too early to tell if the categorical computation is technologically possible or impossible.
-It depends on the future development of the physics of topological orders, the discovery of new topological materials and the technology advances in controlling and engineering topological materials.
+It depends on the future development of the physics of topological phases, the discovery of new topological materials and the technology advances in controlling and engineering topological defects.
 We also do not know if it can be more efficient than classical/quantum computation.
-However, it is likely to be useful in computing categories and functors.
+However, we believe that this theoretical idea deserves some attentions from theorists who are working closely with experimentalists.
+Moreover, theoretically, it seems rather obvious that categorical computation is suitable or very likely to be powerful in computing (higher) categories and (higher) functors.
+On the other hand, it is not clear how to simulate a category or a functor by a classical computer or a quantum computer.

 We believe that it is worthwhile to make this naive idea available to experts so that more ideas and discussion can follow.
+For example, many natural questions can be asked based on the proposal of this work, such as the details of the physical realization, in what sense the computation can be made `universal', what possible gates are, what the complexity theory of categorical computation is, develop algorithms for problems in category theory such as how to factorize a modular tensor category into primary ones, etc.

+\begin{rem} We want to remind readers that the higher categorical computation is fundamentally different from the quantum computing based on the braidings between anyons or higher dimensional topological defects in higher dimensional topological orders.
+Both fusion matrices and braiding matrices for higher dimensional topological defects are the defining data of certain natural transformations between higher functors.
+Therefore, it might be possible to use fusions or braidings of higher dimensional topological defects to simulate or compute certain categorical structures.
+It is very interesting to explore the relation or possible interaction between these two different ideas of computing.
+We will leave it to the future. \end{rem}

-{\bf Acknowledgement}: We thank Ce Shen, Xiao-Ming Sun and Zhong Wang for helpful comments.
+{\bf Acknowledgement}: We thank Zheng-Wei Liu, Ce Shen, Xiao-Ming Sun, Zhong Wang and Bo Yang for comments.
 We are supported by Guangdong Provincial Key Laboratory (Grant No.2019B121203002).
-LK is also supported by NSFC under Grant No. 11971219.
+LK is also supported by NSFC under Grant No. 11971219 and by Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515120100.
 HZ is also supported by NSFC under Grant No. 11871078.